georgwittberger/microfrontend-template/docs-src/docs/concepts/shared-libraries.md

       output: {
         /**
          * 2. For UMD bundle specify global variable names for shared libraries.
+         *    Make sure these names match the ones exposed by the libraries!
          */
         globals: {
           react: "React",